anselmobd/anselmobd/README.md

 # 👋 Hi!
 I am Anselmo Blanco Dominguez

-- 💻 Backend and Full Stack Software Developer
+- 💻 Backend and Full Stack Software Developer, and Data Analyst
 - 🐍 Enthusiast of Python, Django, PostgreSQL, Vue.js, Machine Learning and much more
 - 🌎 Open to new opportunities locally and internationally